XiaoTaoWang/TADLib/docs/_sources/index.rst.txt

 identify and measure the organization of TAD.
 TADLib is such a library to explore the chromatin interaction patterns inside TAD from Hi-C chromatin interactions.

-Currently, TADLib consists of two methods:
+Currently, TADLib consists of three methods:

 - Aggregation Preference (AP)
     AP is a quantitative parameter to measure the overall density of significant